lace/vg/doc/index.md

 provide powerful ways of communicating the ideas in a way that is highly readable, regardless of the reader's math background.

-The goal of vg is to expose the power of vector geometry and linear algebra to Python programmers.
+The goal of vg is to enable Python programmers to leverage the power of linear algebra to carry out vector-geometry operations.
 It leads to code which is easy to write, understand, and maintain.

 [NumPy][] is powerful – and also worth learning!
 However it’s easy to get slowed down by technical concerns like broadcasting and indexing, even